Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 Even this number of sources is impractically large to perform microlensing calculations on every line of sight.
 Instead, we randomly select some number of these sources, calculate microlensing rates along those lines of sight, and then multiply the resulting event numbers by an appropriate normalization factor to get the correct total number of sources.
 The subsamples of sources are shown in various colors in Fig. \ref{fig:sourcedistribution}.

+One limitation of this simulated survey is that the Galaxia software does not include the Large and Small Magellanic Clouds (LMC and SMC) in their source catalogues.
+This is unfortunate, as the LMC and SMC will provide some key lines of sight that cut through the Dark Matter Halo while avoiding much of the Galactic plane, therefore probing the spatial lens distribution.
+Not including these key sightlines makes all of our constraints conservative, as the real LSST source catalogue will include these helpful sightlines.
+Analyzing the impact of LMC and SMC sightlines of LSST microlensing is left for future work.

 There is some concern that LSST will be unable to resolve closely-spaced sources in dense regions of the sky, such as the Galactic bulge \citep{ML_Bulge_2016MNRAS.463..557W, lsst_resolution}; this will make microlensing with these unresolved sources difficult to analyze.
-In order to estimate how many sources might be unresolved, we calculate the number of simulated Galaxia sources that are close enough to a neighbour that most of the real sources represented by that Galaxia source would be unresolved, based on the estimated resolution of LSST \citep{LSST_specs}.
+In order to estimate how many sources might be unresolved, we calculate the number of simulated Galaxia sources that are close enough to a neighbour that most of the real sources represented by that Galaxia source would be unresolved, based on the estimated resolution of LSST of 0.65 arcseconds\citep{LSST_specs}.
 We use this to calculate where on the sky the majority of sources are likely to be unresolved as opposed to resolvable.
-Figure \ref{fig:resolvable} shows which 1-degree regions of the sky around the Galactic bulge are expected to have more resolved or unresolved sources.
+Figure \ref{fig:resolvable} shows which 1-degree regions of the sky around the Galactic bulge are expected to have more resolved or unresolved sources according to our simulated source catalogue.
 Since these regions present possible difficulties for microlensing, we create duplicate source catalogues with all sources within either two degrees or five degrees of the Galactic core completely masked from the sample.
-These masked catalogues provide the opportunity to test the dependence of forecasted constraints on this less reliable bulge region.
+These masked catalogues provide the opportunity to test the dependence of forecasted constraints on this less reliable bulge region. \revtwo{This masking of of the core will not appreciably change the total number of sources, as LSST is expected to observe around $172$ thousand sources per square degree in that area \citep{LSSTScieneBook}, meaning that a circular mask with radius of five degrees would only mask around $1.4\times 10^7$ sources, which is less than $0.4\%$ of the $4\times10^9$ total sources expected to be resolved each visit.
+This correction is negligible compared to the uncertainty in the estimated number of LSST sources, and as such is ignored.} \footnote{\revthree{We recognize that there is significant uncertainty on the estimated density of LSST sources in the Galactic core, and that work such as \cite{Schlafly_2018}, \cite{Sajadian_2019}, and \cite{Rich_2020} have reached different estimates than the LSST Science book cited above.
+However, the key value for our analysis is the total number of sources \textit{outside} the Galactic core, which have fewer uncertainties than the core density.
+Therefore, we feel comfortable using the internally-consistent values quoted in \cite{LSSTScieneBook}.
+Real data from LSST will, of course, determine whether these estimated source counts were accurate, and may require future revisions to our estimates.}}